 Q) What are the attributes of the prophets and messengers?

-The messengers are men whom God has chosen and prepared them to carry the message and communicate it.
+The messengers are men whom God has chosen and prepared to carry the message and communicate it.
 They are the best in attributes and morals.

 ( And We made them leaders, guiding people by Our command, and We inspired them to do righteous deeds, establish prayer and give zakah; and they were Our true worshipers.) .{21/73}